My 2021 PitchWars Wishlist – Shakirah Bourne

--A high concept fantasy story -Hard Science Fiction -Serious/Issue-driven Contemporary -A novel in verse -Full of gore
+-A Portal fantasy story -Hard Science Fiction -Serious/Issue-driven Contemporary -A novel in verse -Full of gore

 That's it!
 If you have any questions about my wishlist, feel free to send me a message on twitter @shakirahwrites.
 I'm already looking forward to reading your lovely submissions!